JVerhe/heatTopology/readme.md

 2
 ```

-The main file can be executed by running `./main config1`
+The main file can be executed by running `./main config`

 ## Plotting the Results